AlexABlas/alexablas.github.io/index.md

 - University of Pittsburgh, PhD in Progress
 - University of Pittsburgh, M.A.
-- Pontificia Universidad Católica dle Perú, BA
+- Pontificia Universidad Católica del Perú, BA

 ## Publications